rsdoiel/antenna/planet.md

 ---

-## Man, 20s, killed in Dublin hit-and-run incident
+## Man arrested over fatal hit-and-run incident in Dublin

 date: 2025-06-24, from: RTÉ News

-A man in his 20s has died in a hit-and-run incident in Co Dublin.
+A man has been arrested in connection with a fatal hit-and-run incident in Dublin, in which a man in his 30s died.

 <br>